 While the jury is still out on the long-term effects of blue light on human eye health, there is more consensus around the effects blue light has on your sleep-wake cycle.

-Light sensors in your eyes (and even in your skin) can perceive the difference between bright daylight (with its intense blue light waves) and the warmer, redder tones that signal the day is ending.
+Light sensors in your eyes and even in your skin can perceive the difference between the intense blue light waves of bright daylight and the warmer, redder tones that signal the day is ending.
 When the light around you eases into those sunset shades, the sensors in your eyes prompt your body to release your body’s natural stores of melatonin, the sleep-inducing hormone.

-Researchers have found that when you’re exposed to blue light in the evening hours, your body doesn’t release as much melatonin, and your sleep cycle is delayed or disrupted.
+A small 2015 study found that when people are exposed to blue light in the evening hours, their bodies don’t release as much melatonin, and their sleep cycles are delayed or disrupted.

-Exposure to blue light confers several important health benefits.
+Exposure to blue light provides several important health benefits.
 It can: